TZEmrichMills/BACSearcher/README.md

 1. Modifying the lengths of the homology arms:

-...By default, BACSearcher reports 5’ and 3’ homology regions for each gene that are 50 bp long.
+   By default, BACSearcher reports 5’ and 3’ homology regions for each gene that are 50 bp long.
 To change these lengths to a different value, `x`, the options `-q` and `-r` can be added to the command line:

-...`-q x` will change the default lengths of the reported 5’ homology regions to an integer, `x` bp.
+   `-q x` will change the default lengths of the reported 5’ homology regions to an integer, `x` bp.

-...`-r x` will change the default length of the 3’ homology region to an integer, `x` bp.
+   `-r x` will change the default length of the 3’ homology region to an integer, `x` bp.

-...We recommend using the same values for `-q` and `-r`.
+   We recommend using the same values for `-q` and `-r`.

 2. Modifying the size of the upstream native promoter region:

-...By default, BACSearcher searches for 5’ homology regions 2000-3000 bp upstream of the start codon.
+   By default, BACSearcher searches for 5’ homology regions 2000-3000 bp upstream of the start codon.
 To change the searched region, the default maximum flank of 3000 can be changed to a different value, `x`, by adding the option, `-s`, to the command line:

-...`-s x` will direct the script to search for suitable homology regions in the 1000 bp downstream of an upstream position, `x` bp.
+   `-s x` will direct the script to search for suitable homology regions in the 1000 bp downstream of an upstream position, `x` bp.
 For example, if `x=5000` the script will search for regions between 4000 and 5000 bp upstream of the start codon of each gene.

-...If you would like to measure from the start of the 5’UTR instead of from the start codon, the option `-u` can be added to the command line:
+   If you would like to measure from the start of the 5’UTR instead of from the start codon, the option `-u` can be added to the command line:

-...`-u` will direct the script to search for homology regions in the region defined by `-s` but measured from the 5’UTR instead of the start codon.
+   `-u` will direct the script to search for homology regions in the region defined by `-s` but measured from the 5’UTR instead of the start codon.
 If `-u` is used but `-s` is left undefined, the script will search for homology regions 2000-3000 bp upstream of the 5’UTR.

 ####	Modifying the BACs reported for each gene:
 By default, the script is set to report BACs that cover the coding region plus the upstream flank for each gene, ignoring the 3'UTR.
 The upstream flank is defined by `-s` and `-u` (see (2), above) with a default value of 3000 bp upstream from the start codon.
 If you would like to add a downstream flank of length `x` bp that any reported BACs should also cover, the option `-t` can be added to the command line: